PeepalFarm/peepalfarm.github.io/markdown/HowtoDoDailies.md

 * Empty toilet paper into burn bucket
 * Either light newspaper and burn toilet paper, or take a stick out of a running fire to light.
 * DO NOT put anything from the burn bucket back into the cooking fire
-* Hose down all surfaces on toilet and sink
+* Hose down all surfaces on toilet and sink (even under seat)
 * Hose down cement walls and rinse floor
 * Use toilet bush to scrub toilet bowl
 * Rinse toilet brush into the toilet using hose